North London Waste Authority has the following statutory duties:

 Find out more about more about the centres we run by visiting Wise Up To Waste.

-NLWA also arranges for the transport and disposal of waste from all NLWA and council run household waste recycling centres within the north London area.
+NLWA also arranges for the transport and disposal of waste from all NLWA and council run Reuse and Recycling Centres within the north London area.